Connect to your cloud server with SSH for this exercise.

 the following criteria:

-Requests to / are proxied to the landing page.
+/are proxied to the landing page. - Requests to

 A location block can match specific requests depending on how you write it.